Getting new pharmacy patients doesn’t have to be expensive.

 - Ananda Professional PM Blend – A full-spectrum CBD product with a higher concentration of CBN to promote relaxation and sleep.
 What Makes It Special: It works the first night guarantee.
 100% Money-Back guarantee.
 You can offer this risk-free to your patients as Ananda Professional offers it risk-free to you.

-- Berkeley Life Professional – A natural supplement that helps increase the body’s nitric oxide level.
+- Approved Medical Solutions – A natural supplement that helps increase the body’s nitric oxide level.
 What Makes It Special: They have a 15-second saliva test that patients can see if they are low in nitric oxide and to make sure the supplement is working.

 - Pharmanex Antioxidant Scanner – With a simple 60-second scan of your patients’ palms, you can give them their antioxidant score.
 What Makes It Special: A one-of-a-kind line of vitamins guaranteed to raise the score, and you can retest as often as you like to show that the supplements or lifestyle changes are working.